zinefer/zinefer.github.com/content/posts/getting-started-with-pixi.js-and-webpack/index.md

 npm install pixi.js --save
 ```

-Now all we need to doo is import PIXI and we're good to go.
+Now all we need to do is import and we're good to go.
 ```javascript
 import * as PIXI from 'pixi.js';
 ```